d-bl/MAE-gf/docs/snow-stitches/index.md

 Most captures start with a distorted pair diagram.
 Each stitch should match a dot on a square grid.
 Variations or combinations require new distorted captures.

-### Alternative
+### Experiments and spin off

 Based on experiments on this page, a new versatile [snow mixer](/GroundForge/mix4snow) has been developed.
-This mixer displays inline diagrams to avoid switching between pages for each attempt.
+Unlike the forms on this page, the mixer displays inline diagrams to avoid switching between pages for each attempt.
-[Its tutorial](/GroundForge-help/snow-mix) explains recipes that also work in form fields on this page.
+[Its tutorial](/GroundForge-help/snow-mix) explains recipes that also work in forms on this page.

 6 pairs with all pairs entering before leaving
 ----------------------------------------------